-A uniform stipend (not a salary), set by the Synodical Assignment Committee, is given to all vicars, married or unmarried.
+A uniform stipend (not a salary), set by the synodical Assignment Committee, is given to all vicars, married or unmarried.
 The present stipend is:

-\$350 per month for a vicar who furnishes his own board and room; or \$295 per month plus parsonage and utilities; or \$235 per month plus board and room
+\$385 per month for a vicar who furnishes his own board and room; or

+\$325 per month plus parsonage and utilities; or \$260 per month plus board and room

-The \$235 figure applies, for example, to undergraduate tutors.
+The \$260 figure applies, for example, to undergraduate tutors.
 To these amounts a reasonable car allowance is added when the use of a car is required, as well as reimbursement for the cost of one trip to and from the place of vicarship.
 No additional allowance is made for married students.
+The vicar is covered with hospital insurance by the congregation in which he serves.